 I’m sure that by now you have heard of people saving tons of money on their energy bill by using smart thermostats.
 Well, this is actually one of the biggest reasons that people get in to smart homes.
 Not only can you set routines, but you can actually do things like have your thermostat turn on automatically when it sees that you are approaching your home.
 That’s just one of many examples of cool things you can do with smart thermostats.
 This technology has also been a huge help to the vacation home rental industry.
 Smart thermostats combined with smart locks make renting out a home almost fully automatic.

 I remember when I was a kid my mom used to turn on the lights to make me wake up for school faster.
 Well, with smart lighting you can combine your lights with a wake-up routine that will turn on the lights for you.
-Or have a motion detector that turns on dim lights in the hallway when you’re walking to the bathroom in the middle of the night.
-Another cool thing is to connect your lights to an Alexa and have it do a fancy light show when you say something like “Alexa, it’s party time!”
+Or a motion detector can turn on dim lights in the hallway when you’re walking to the bathroom at night.
+You can even connect your lights to an Alexa and have it do a fancy light show when you say something like “Alexa, it’s party time!”
 The point is that there are a ton of cool reasons you might want to get smart lighting in your home.

 Home security is a big one.
 A smart home usually relies on a central hub.
 So it makes sense that you would have your entire smart home appliance setup attached to a security hub.
 Furthermore, you can utilize smart home features to give special access to guests or automatically arm your home when you are away.
 You can even connect your security cameras to your smart home setup and see who is at the door from your phone, talk to them, and unlock the door from across the globe.